adriacabeza/adriacabeza.github.io/_posts/2024-07-12-caffeine-cache.markdown

   modCount++;
 }
 ```
-This method handles the case where the list is empty (f == null) separately from the case where it's not.
-By doing so, it avoids the need for the JVM to insert automatic null checks when accessing fields or methods of f.
+This method handles the case where the list is empty `(f == null)` separately from the case where it's not.
+By doing so, it avoids the need for the JVM to insert automatic null checks when accessing fields or methods of `f`.
 In a sentinel-based implementation, you might have code like this:
 ```java
 void linkFirst(final E e) {